 Some natural beef, however, comes from New Zealand, Uruguay, and Australia.
 American regulations allow meat products from these nations to be labeled as those of the USA.
 That is either “Made in the USA’ or Product of the USA,” depending on where they were processed.

-Natural beef’s cost appears to be more as compared to the other kinds.
-This is because they take time to raise as they depend on the natural grass.
+Natural beef appears to cost more than the other kinds.
+This is because it takes time to raise, as it depends on natural grass.
+Equally, ranchers process a significantly small number of these cattle simultaneously.

 See Related: Are Humans Animals?
 15 Things to Know